Invesco S&P 500 High Dividend Low Volatility ETF (SPHD) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-Invesco S&P 500 High Dividend Low Volatility ETF (SPHD) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $3.30B, listed on AMEX, carrying a beta of 0.55 to the broader market.
-The Invesco S&P 500 High Dividend Low Volatility ETF (Fund) is based on the S&P 500 Low Volatility High Dividend Index (Index). public since 2012-10-26.
+Invesco S&P 500 High Dividend Low Volatility ETF (SPHD) operates in the Financial Services sector, specifically the Asset Management - Income industry, with a market capitalization near $3.23B, listed on AMEX, carrying a beta of 0.51 to the broader market.
+The Invesco S&P 500 High Dividend Low Volatility ETF (SPHD) is designed to replicate the performance of the S&P 500 Low Volatility High Dividend Index. public since 2012-10-26.

 - Spot Price